-My massive pdf collection caused me to spend much of my holiday break renaming the files using a consistent naming system (author last name then title).
+My massive pdf collection caused me to spend much of my holiday break renaming the files using a consistent naming system (author last name, year, then title).
 I then re-imported everything into to Mendeley and re-cataloged them.
 Yes I had to re-catalog many of them but it was important for the naming system.
 I can tag and assign keywords, track URLs and easily generate citations.

 All of my pdfs are stored in a Dropbox folder.
 This way I can access them from any of my computers and the iPad (I’ll get to it in a minute).
 Seriously if you are not already using Dropbox stop reading right now and go sign up, it will change your life.
 Dropbox allows you to save a file in a folder on your computer then access them anywhere with an internet connection including other devices.
 This video is a great introduction to Dropbox.

 The iPad and iAnnotate

 I did break down and buy an iPad mostly in an effort to alleviate my back pain from sitting at a computer reading for so long.
 I fretted long and hard about spending so much money for a pdf reader then paying for iAnnotate on top of it, but let me tell you once I got iAnnotate set up with Dropbox it worked so easily and beautifully that I wanted to cry (and kick my own butt for not getting it sooner!)
 Why I love it:

 - import and export files using Dropbox!
 Warns you if there is a conflict with the file in Dropbox

 - can “highlight” image pdfs too!